antmarakis/xtremespeech/README.md

 # xtremespeech
 Code and data for our ACL 2022 Findings paper, "Listening to Affected Communities to Define Extreme Speech: Dataset and Experiments"

+To receive the data, please reach out to us via antmarakis at cis.lmu.de

 If you use/build on our work, please consider citing us:

 ```